 7 Desert vegetation in the different floral kingdoms

 The conquest of the deserts by plants took place in prehistoric times, when the various floral kingdoms had already differentiated.
-The plant families or generally the taxa of the individual floral kingdoms have a different species population; consequently the adaptations to the way of life under arid conditions have developed in different directions in the plants of the individual floral kingdoms.
-Not only are the deserts floristically different, but the life forms need not be the same, although many convergences occur.
+The plant families or generally the taxa of the individual floral kingdoms have a different species population; consequently, the adaptations to the way of life under arid conditions have developed in different directions in the plants of the individual floral kingdoms.
+Not only are the deserts floristically different, but the life forms need not be the same, although many convergences occur (Walter & Breckle 2004).

 7.1 Sahara

-The Holarctic includes only the northern part of the largest subtropical desert - the northern Saharo-Arabian desert, which in the east passes directly into the Irano-turan and Central Asian deserts with cold winters.
-The boundary between the two is the northern limit of distribution of the productive date culture (e.g., in north-central Iran).
-In this desert, the chenopodiaceae are particularly abundant, partly due to the high prevalence of saline soils.
+The Holarctic includes only the northern part of the largest subtropical desert - the northern Saharo-Arabian desert, which in the east passes gradually and directly into the Irano-Turanian and Central Asian deserts with cold winters.
+The boundary between the two can be drawn by the northern limit of distribution of the productive date culture (e.g., in north-central Iran).
+In this desert, the Chenopodiaceae are particularly abundant, partly due to the high prevalence of saline soils.
 Succulent Euphorbia species are found only in W Morocco (◘ Fig. F-19a).
-Most species are xerophytic dwarf shrubs, some of them rod shrubs.
+Most species are xerophytic dwarf shrubs, some of them broom-like shrubs.
 Grasses are represented only by xeromorphic forms with hard leaves: Stipa tenacissima and Lygeum spartum (transition zone), Panicum turgidum, Aristida pungens and others.
 After good winter rains, many ephemeral species appear.

-In the vast Sahara, at least today, the central part is not an overlap zone between the northern winter rainfall regions on the Mediterranean and the southern summer rainfall regions, but this central part is a largely rainless desert, an extreme desert with very rare rain events (► Fig. F-2).
+In the vast Sahara, at least today, the central part is not an overlap zone between the northern winter rainfall regions on the Mediterranean and the southern tropical summer rainfall regions, but this central part is a largely rainless desert, an extreme desert with very rare rain events (► Fig. F-2).
 Nevertheless, although restricted to gullies and wadis, there is definitely still a flora, albeit species-poor.
-Small localized showers can suddenly cause some annuelle to germinate in a narrowly defined area; Zygophyllum simplex (◘ Fig. F-19b) in particular then occurs sporadically.
+Small localized showers can suddenly cause some annuals to germinate in a narrowly defined area; Zygophyllum simplex (◘ Fig. F-19b) in particular then occurs sporadically.

 ◘ Fig. F-19 The succulent desert with Euphorbia officinarum at Cap Rhir north of Agadir, Morocco (a: photo Rafiqpoor) and Zygophyllum simplex (b, photo: http://bit.ly/2fkTT4S) typical of shallow gullies even in the central Sahara near Aswan.